buhayhayahay332-lang/srcs/OpSiege/prod/README.md

-# Operation Siege production modules
+# Operation Siege Simple Game Modification

 This is an executor-first GitHub module system.
 Each feature is isolated so its UI, runtime state, and game-specific logic can be updated without editing the other feature.